 Our services come highly recommended.
 We have worked with a range of organisations and solicitors over the past few years, delivering services such as assessment, training, and consultancy.
 We have helped progress people ‘stuck’ in the system, who can typically be viewed as difficult to treat or work with, whether this is through identification of appropriate psychological treatment in prison, or progression to a different environment.
-We have worked on numerous criminal, prison, family, private, and immigration law cases.
+We have worked on numerous criminal, prison, family, private, and immigration law cases for the defence and the prosecution.
 Below is a small selection of referrer comments:

 Victoria Lovett, Advocate, Carringtons Solicitors: